 “With many larger organisations reviewing supply chains and requiring increased flexibility in times of uncertainty, smaller businesses may be in a much stronger position to negotiate than has previously been the case.”

-Whether you work with small businesses or run your own, find practical resources to help at every stage of the business journey from starting out and focusing on growth to being well-established.
-The community is open to members and non-members.
+Whether you work with small businesses or run your own, find practical resources to help at every stage of the business journey.
+ICAEW's Small and Micro Business community is open to all.

 Discover more from ICAEW Insights